How to view all WordPress Hooks

 display all wordpres hooks

-Add this code to your theme or plugin file.
-The suggested file for themes is functions.php and the main file of any plugin for plugins.
+Add this code to either your theme or plugin file, ensuring that you use functions.php for themes and the main plugin file for plugins.

 $debug_tags = array();